 Operating Expenses.
-We recognize our operating expenses as incurred in two general operational categories: research and development, and general and administrative.
-Our operating expenses also include a non-cash component related to the amortization of stock-based compensation for research and development, and general and administrative personnel.
-From time-to-time we have received grants from institutions or agencies, such as the National Institutes of Health, to help fund the some of the cost of our development efforts.
+We recognize our operating expenses as incurred in two general operational categories: research and development and general and administrative.
+Our operating expenses also include a non-cash component related to the amortization of stock-based compensation for research and development and general and administrative personnel.
+From time-to-time we have received grants from institutions or agencies, such as the National Institutes of Health, to help fund some of the cost of our development efforts.
 We have recorded these grants as reductions to operating expenses.

-- Research and development expenses consist primarily of employee compensation and consulting costs related to the design, development, and enhancements of our current and potential future products, as well as internal and external costs associated with conducting clinical trials and maintaining relationships with regulatory agencies offset by grant revenue received in support of specific research projects.
+- Research and development expenses consist primarily of employee compensation and consulting costs related to the design, development, and enhancements of our current and potential future products, as well as internal and external costs associated with conducting clinical trials and maintaining relationships with regulatory agencies, as well as facilities costs, which include expenses for rent, maintenance of facilities and depreciation of equipment, offset by grant revenue received in support of specific research projects.
 We expense our research and development costs as they are incurred.
 We expect research and development expenses to increase in the future as we pursue further enhancements of our existing product and develop technology for our potential future products.
-We also expect to receive additional grants in the future that will primarily offset research and development costs. - General and administrative expenses consist primarily of salaries and related expenses for executive, legal, finance, human resources, information technology and administrative personnel, as well as recruiting and professional fees, patent filing and annuity costs, insurance costs and other general corporate expenses, including rent.
+We also expect to receive additional grants in the future that will primarily offset research and development costs. - General and administrative expenses consist primarily of salaries and related expenses for executive, legal, finance, human resources, information technology and administrative personnel, as well as recruiting and professional fees, patent filing and annuity costs, insurance costs and other general corporate expenses, including rent and other facility related costs.
 We expect general and administrative expenses to increase as we add personnel and incur additional costs related to the growth of our business and operate as a public company.

-Comparison of the Years Ended December 31, 2022 and 2021
+Comparison of the Years Ended December 31, 2023 and 2022